Matthew6596/TTModding-Docs/src/tools/ttgamesexplorerrebirth.md

 ## 🙏 Credits

-TTGames Explorer Rebirth was created and maintained by **AcK77**, with contributions from the modding community and references to other tools and research.
+TTGames Explorer Rebirth was created and maintained by **Ac_K**, with contributions from the modding community and references to other tools and research.